rust-tw/book-tw/src/ch19-01-unsafe-rust.md

 {{#rustdoc_include ../listings/ch19-advanced-features/listing-19-07/src/main.rs:here}}
 ```

-<span class="caption">Listing 19-7: Creating a slice from an arbitrary memory
+<span class="caption">範例 19-7: Creating a slice from an arbitrary memory
 location</span>

 We don’t own the memory at this arbitrary location, and there is no guarantee